BladePrice/GreenHouse-Hub/README.md

 # Setup
 We'll be discussing the various hardware setups.
 I've modified nearlly every piece and this is where I'll be discussing what I did.
 If the item is not listed it was not modified.

+### Ohuhu Mini Greenhouse
+To suit my needs, I've opted to remove the two bottom shelves.
+I need the additional headspace for baby trees.

 ### Arduino & Pi
 Originally, I soldered wires to the pads on the back of the headered raspberry pi, trying to leave the headers be.
 This did not last long.
 I ended up ripping the entire 5V pad from the Pi, resulting in a now non-operational micro usb power port.
 I soldered the wire to the 5V GPIO pin and hated how it looked, so I ened up buying a new headerless Pi Zero 2 off Amazon.